DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 ### Behavior

-- Toggle: If the user doesn't already have the role, then it will be added.
-If the user does already have the role, then it will be removed.
+- Toggle: If the member doesn't already have the role, then it will be added.
+If the member does already have the role, then it will be removed.
-- Add role: If the user doesn't already have the role, then it will be added.
-If the user does already have the role, then this action does nothing.
+- Add role: If the member doesn't already have the role, then it will be added.
+If the member does already have the role, then this action does nothing.
-- Remove role: If the user already has the role, then it will be removed.
-If the user doesn't already have the role, then this action does nothing.
+- Remove role: If the member already has the role, then it will be removed.
+If the member doesn't already have the role, then this action does nothing.

 ### Respect Role Hierarchy